felixUOB/AI-Enhanced_Waste_Collection_2024/research/set-up-guide/backend-django.md

 * We are coding django using VS Code.
 We should try to keep this platform uniform in case there are different libraries in VS Code and other coding platforms
 * Use pip list to confirm django is installed
 * Everone should try to get to the main django webpage to see if their django is working properly.
+* I used global python interpreter.
+However, if it does not work, the virtual environment python interpreter has to be used